WWE 2K17: Roster

 On June 15, 2016, WWE announced that at E3 2016, the first roster reveal would be announced at 2K's booth by portrait artist Rob Schamberger.
 At the event, John Cena, The Ultimate Warrior, and Sasha Banks were the first three names revealed.
 On July 26, 2016, IGN announced that the McMahon family will be playable characters, which will include Stephanie McMahon, Shane McMahon, and Vince McMahon.
 On August 2, 2016, IGN announced the roster would be revealed every Tuesday for 5 weeks, along with in-game videos and screenshots, concluding on August 30.
 On August 10, the WWE 2K official site released a minigame that consisted of spotting the announced superstars of the WWE 2K17 game on a picture of Brock Lesnar's Suplex City.
 The game revealed a roster of 136 superstars consisting of current superstars, legends, and NXT superstars.
 2K later revealed that there would be more than 11 extra DLC playable superstars.
 WWE 2K17 marks the video game debut of 26 superstars.

 Game modes

 There are a variety of different game modes in WWE 2K17.
-Unlike previous entries in the 2K series, WWE 2K17 initially didn't feature a single-player story mode in the base game (The Hall of Fame showcase was later added as DLC, featuring the WWE Hall of Fame Class of 2016 entrants, from Sting VS. "The Nature Boy" Ric Flair for the NWA World Heavyweight Championship at WCW Clash of the Champions to a fictional match between The Godfather and Papa Shango at Wrestlemania 32).
+Unlike previous entries in the 2K series, WWE 2K17 initially didn't feature a single-player story mode in the base game (The Hall of Fame showcase was later added as DLC, featuring the WWE Hall of Fame Class of 2016 entrants in order, from Sting VS. Ric Flair for the NWA World Heavyweight Championship (WCW belt) at WCW Clash of the Champions to a dream match between The Godfather and Papa Shango at the Wrestlemania 32 arena.